byu-cpe/ecen526_website/_pages/overview.md

 | Participation      | 5          |
 | Summaries          | 15         |

-## Communication
-All communication will be done over Slack.
-Slack is intended to be used for announcements, questions, and facilitate student communication.
-If you have a question, ask it on Slack so that everyone can benefit from seeing the question and answer.

 ## Attendance and Participation
 This is a grad class, and I expect grad-level participation.
 I expect all students to be at every lecture and engage in the lecture.
 Asking and answering questions in class is essential.
 When you are in a lecture, I expect your attention, so students should not be on their phones or doing non-class related things on their computers.
 Your participation will be graded using the following scale (out of 4 points):